 Heapy commissioned the following systems: Hot water heating system, Chilled water system, Central air handling units, Exhaust ventilation systems, VAV units, CRAC units, Automatic temperature control system, Power switchgear, Tier III redundant emergency power system and the Fire suppression system.

-The Data Center construction project was $32.7 million and was completed in 2009.
+The Data Center construction project was $32.7 million.